spacelift-io/terraform-provider-flows/docs/resources/app_installation.md

 Required:

-- `custom` (Boolean) Specifies whether the app is from a custom registry.
 - `version_id` (String) Version ID of the app to install.
 It specifies both, the app and the version.

+Optional:

+- `custom` (Boolean) Specifies whether the version is from a custom app.

 <a id="nestedatt--style_override"></a>